Nwakakukaks/Greener/README.md

 Greener is a decentralized platform for raising funds for environmental causes.

+### Technologies utilized

+Chainlink price feeds are used to securely convert donations made in crypto to fiat equivalents, e.g. ETH to USD.

+Chainlink Keepers are used to automate recurring payments made from donors to fundraisers.

+Moralis is used for smooth web3 experience.

+Web3.Storage powered by Filecoin is used to store fundraiser descriptions and images in a decentralized manner without the cost of on-chain storage.

 ## Repository folder structure:
 - `contracts` contains Solidity smart contracts and tooling to develop, test and deploy it (Hardhat)